MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 }

-If you skip this error check, a later CopyBuffer call may produce an unclear error.
+If you do not perform this error check, the later CopyBuffer call may produce an unclear error.

 2.1 Meaning of Each Parameter